joseph-shaw/OpenTrack/README.md

 Select the athlete and date, and then the sessions completed that day should populate.
 Click ‘Update Session’ and the dashboard from that session should update.

+## But I don’t have an accelerometer/IMU…

+I will try and put up some instructions for building your own at some point, but If I haven’t done that by the time you read this then feel free to contact me and I’ll point you in the right direction.

+## I’ve still got questions / It doesn’t work…

+Contact me via twitter (@josephshaw\_)